 Many things make a great run: an epic playlist, the perfect sports bra, and a great route.
 But the right running shoes?
 Well, they have to be at the top of the list.
 Comfort, of course, is vital (you don't want those dreaded blisters, right?), but without a good pair of running shoes to support your feet, you'll also leave yourself open to all kinds of injuries that could sabotage your training.
 Whether you're just getting started and finding your stride or are weeks deep in marathon prep, we'd guess things are tough enough already without dodgy trainers tripping you up.
-Even if you're just running for the joy of it, who needs those easily avoidable niggles?

-From marathons and trail runs to pounding the pavements of city streets, keep scrolling for their picks of the best running shoes that'll give you the boost you need.
+From marathons and trail runs to pounding the pavements of city streets, keep scrolling for their picks of the 15 best running shoes that'll give you the boost you need.

 Hoka Challenger ATR

 The Verdict: "I love running in Hokas—particularly the Challenger ATR 4—as they have good support and cushioning.
 They're also a hybrid, so I can use them on both road and summer trails.
 Great for the long run."